nikitus20/blog/content/authors/admin/_index.md

 ## Hello everyone!

-I'm Nikita, a PhD student at MIT, fortunate to work under the guidance of [Professor Yury Polyanskiy](https://people.lids.mit.edu/yp/homepage/).
-My passion for science drives my research, which primarily focuses on theoretical aspects of AI.
+I'm Nikita, a PhD student at MIT, fortunate to work under the guidance of Professor [Yury Polyanskiy](https://people.lids.mit.edu/yp/homepage/).
+My passion for science drives my research, which currently focuses on theoretical aspects of AI.
+With a long history of competing in mathematical olympiads, I'm thrilled by recent breakthroughs in AI reasoning, such as those from [DeepMind](https://deepmind.google/discover/blog/ai-solves-imo-problems-at-silver-medal-level/) and [OpenAI](https://openai.com/index/introducing-openai-o1-preview/).

 I'm particularly interested in uncovering the fundamental properties that enhance AI interpretability, stability, and efficiency.

-As an IMO medalist, I'm thrilled by recent breakthroughs in AI reasoning, such as those from [DeepMind](https://deepmind.google/discover/blog/ai-solves-imo-problems-at-silver-medal-level/) and [OpenAI](https://openai.com/index/introducing-openai-o1-preview/).
 My current work delves into the theoretical properties of transformers, viewed through the lens of dynamical systems.
 For more details, feel free to explore my research page.